Promulgation (Catholic canon law): Definition and nature

 Once promulgation takes place, a canonical law acquires its last "essential condition" and takes immediate effect, subject to the vacatio legis imposed by universal law, or by the particular legislator issuing a law (see section below).

 The nature of promulgation in its relation to the nature of canon law is a matter of discussion among canonical writers.
-Some canonists hold that promulgation as such "enters the very essence of the law", while Abbo & Hannan hold what they assert to be "the more probable opinion that promulgation is merely an extrinsic essential condition sine qua non."
+Some canonists hold that promulgation as such "enters the very essence of the law", while Abbo and Hannan hold what they assert to be "the more probable opinion that promulgation is merely an extrinsic essential condition sine qua non".